 Kickstart Your Startup Marketing With These 7 Growth Hacks

-If you think outside the box, you can put together a campaign that—if effectively executed—will increase brand awareness, grow your audience, and increase revenue.
+If you think outside the box, you can create a campaign that—if effectively executed—will increase brand awareness, grow your audience, and increase revenue.

-This kind of startup marketing is currently referred to as growth hacking because hackers use original ways of quickly solving a problem or conquering an obstacle.
+This kind of startup marketing is currently called growth hacking because hackers use original ways of quickly solving a problem or conquering an obstacle.

 Calling something a hack does not mean it's easy or worry-free.
 Growth hacking is, frankly, one of those things that is easier said than done.